 2 Tbsp Flax/Linseeds (mixed with 60ml of warm water)

 1 Bunch of Fresh Parsley (keep 1/3 for aside for decoration)

 Pour the freshly boiled water over Flax/Linseeds (add 1 Tbsp of Chia Seeds, if you prefer to be safe), and let to rest.
 This will make the binding necessary to keep the roast whole.

-Bring fresh water to boil (you can use kettle) and plunge Lentils one last time with soaked and rinsed Dried Procini Mushrooms (to clean as much sand as possible, but reserve the soaking water.
-Filter it and set aside), Carrots and Celery cut into a Brunoise, to add flavour.
+Bring fresh water to boil (you can use kettle) and plunge Lentils one last time with soaked and (thoroughly) rinsed Dried Porcini Mushrooms (to clean as much of the sand residues as possible, but reserve the soaking water.
+Filter it and set aside), add Carrots and Celery cut into a Brunoise, to add flavour.